 CARES Housing Assistance

-If you’re struggling to pay rent due to COVID-19, there is help.
-CARES Housing Assistance Program.
-Potential assistance to help with your rent, mortgage, or receipt of rental payments due to the COVID-19 pandemic.
-For more information go to: https://housing.nv.gov/
+If you’re struggling to pay rent due to COVID-19, the CARES Housing Assistance Program is here to help.
+It’s potential assistance to help with your rent, mortgage, or receipt of rental payments due to the pandemic.
+For more information visit https://housing.nv.gov/

 Housing Assistance Program